ericmeyer1/ericmeyer1/README.md

 - 👋 Hello, I'm Eric!
 I'm currently pursuing my passion for using data to help businesses and people succeed!
-- 🔭 I’m earning my Master of Science in Data Analytics.
 - 🌱 I’m currently learning SQL, Tableau, and Python.
 - 👯 I’m looking to collaborate on data analytics/science projects.
 - ⚡ Fun fact: I enjoy time with family, camping, skiing, and sports.